Montana Judge Partially Blocks New Charter School Law

 Montana- A Montana district court judge partially blocked a new law that would make community choice schools more independent from the Montana education system.

-The injunction on HB 562 blocks the state's newly formed Community Choice School Commission from approving or denying charter school applications.
+The injunction on House Bill 562 blocks the state's newly formed Community Choice School Commission from approving or denying charter school applications.

 Lewis and Clark District County Judge Chris Abbott ruled yesterday that charter schools themselves were not unconstitutional but the commission overseeing the schools could be unconstitutional.
 This is based on the Community Choice School Commission's power and duties invade the authority vested in the State's Board of Education.